CZ2002-SE3/MySTARS/README.md

 1. **Configure Intellij for JDK 11**, as described [here](https://se-education.org/guides/tutorials/intellijJdk.html).
 1. Set up the correct JDK version, as follows:
     1. Click `Configure` > `Structure for New Projects` and then `Project Settings` > `Project` > `Project SDK`
-   1. If JDK 11 is listed in the drop down, select it.
+    1. If JDK 11 is listed in the dropdown, select it.
 If it is not, click `New...` and select the directory where you installed JDK 11
     1. Click `OK`
 1. Import the project into Intellij as follows:
     1. Click `Open or Import`.
     1. Select the project directory, and click `OK`
     1. If there are any further prompts, accept the defaults.
 1. Add library to project
     1. Click `Project Structure` > `Modules` and then `Dependencies`.
     1. Select `+` icon and then `JARs or Directories...`
     1. Locate the `lib` folder and select it.
     1. Click `OK`
 1. After the above steps are completed, locate the `src/main/java/mystars/MyStars.java` file, right-click it, and choose `Run MyStars.main()`.
 If the setup is correct, you should see something like the below:
    ```
    ------------------------------------------------------------